Glossary of Financial Aid Terms

 Default – Failure to repay or otherwise meet the terms and conditions of a loan.
 The consequences of default are severe.
 In many cases, default can be avoided by submitting a request for deferment, forbearance, or discharge and by providing the required documentation.

-Deferment – A temporary postponement of loan payments that must be approved by the lender.Dependent – Parental information is used to determine aid.
+Deferment – A temporary postponement of Direct Student Loan payments that must be approved by the lender.Dependent – If you’re a dependent student, you will report your and your parents’ information to determine financial aid eligibility.
 You may be considered dependent even if you live away from home or if your parents don’t claim you on their income taxes.
-Dependency is determined by answers on the FAFSA.
+Dependency is determined by answers provided on the FAFSA or CADAA.

-Expected Family Contribution (EFC) – The amount a student (and parent’s, if dependent) is expected to pay towards the cost of attending college.
-It is used to determine your eligibility for federal student aid.
+Expected Family Contribution (EFC) – The amount a student and parent(s), if a dependent is expected to pay towards the cost of attending college.
+It is used to determine your eligibility for financial aid.

 Forbearance – Permission from a lender to temporarily postpone repaying the loan.
-Interest will continue to accrue.
+Interest will continue to accrue while on forbearance.

 Grace Period – the short time period after graduation (or falling below half-time) during which the borrower is not required to begin repaying a student loan.

-Institutional Student Information Record (ISIR) – Version of your FAFSA information that is sent to schools by the government.
+Institutional Student Information Record (ISIR) – The ISIR contains all information reported on the Free Application for Federal Student Aid.
+This version of your FAFSA is sent to your schools to review.

 Interest - The fee charged to borrowers by lenders for using loan money.